 This one is going to be wholly about food!
 A while ago me and my boyfriend decided to start making themed dinners and the theme we chose was history.
-As an archaeologist, he is extremely into the Middle ages and since we are both into medieval-fantasy stuff and LARPing, we decided to recreate some medieval-ish dishes (most of them ended up being from the 16th – 18th century).
+As an archaeologist, he is super into the Middle ages and since we are both into medieval-fantasy stuff and LARPing, we decided to recreate some medieval-ish dishes (most of them ended up being from the 16th – 18th century).
 The results were unexpectedly tasty and educational – apparently they used mushrooms and nutmeg in everything back then.
 We’ve done it several times by now and even named our food series, so I present to you: History through the stomach!

 #1: Boiled catfish, potatoes, spinach and poached eggs